-8. A predictive model for fault and performance issues detection and localisation Framework of end-to-end fault and performance management of network services in inter-cloud
+8. Framework of end-to-end fault and performance management of network services in inter-cloud

 [Contributor's note] This clause will provide framework of end-to-end fault and performance management of network services in inter-cloud.
 At the moment, existing material is illustration only and allows better positioning aspects of network services in general network architecture.
 This material will be updated accordingly.
 Contributions are invited.